skylight-hq/skylight.digital/pages/toolkits/content_guide/07_web_elements.md

 ### Alt text

-Alt text is a way to label images, and it's especially important for people who can’t see the images on our website.
-Alt text should describe the image in a brief sentence or two.
+An `alt` attribute (`alt` tag) is a way to label images, and it's especially important for people who can’t see the images on our website.
+An `alt` tag should describe the image in a brief sentence or two.
 It should be used on all non-decorative images.

-For more on how and why we use alt text, read [writing for accessibility](/work/toolkits/content-guide/writing-for-accessibility/).
+For more on how and why we use `alt` text, read [writing for accessibility](/work/toolkits/content-guide/writing-for-accessibility/).

 ### Buttons